max-mapper/menubar/readme.md

 ## usage

-create a JS program like this:
+create a JS script like this:

 ```js
 var menubar = require('menubar')